gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

     remainingHellosToPrintByEvent(params.num_hellos)
 ```

-Let's also make sure user passes a positive number as `num_hellos` by adding a `fatal_if` statement like below to the beginning of the body of `HelloSimObject::HelloSimObject`.
+Let's also make sure user passes a positive number for `num_hellos` by adding a `fatal_if` statement like below to the beginning of the body of `HelloSimObject::HelloSimObject`.

 ```cpp
     fatal_if(params.num_hellos <= 0, "num_hellos should be positive!");